Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

 ## Early Influences
 [REDACTED] grew up in an urban environment, raised by a single mother who struggled to make ends meet.
 From a young age, [REDACTED] exhibited a strong sense of justice and a desire to help others, which was influenced by her mother's community activism.
 Despite facing numerous challenges, including financial instability and the absence of a father figure, [REDACTED] excelled academically and earned a scholarship to a prestigious university.
 There, [REDACTED] pursued a degree in social work, driven by [REDACTED] experiences and a desire to create change in [REDACTED] community.

-## Vision of Human-AI Collaboration
+## Vision of Human-AI Collaboration and Ethical Concerns
 Isabella believes in a future where humans and AI work together to create equitable solutions.
 She advocates for policies that ensure AI advancements do not exploit vulnerable populations but instead uplift them.
+Her ethical concerns about the implications of AI technologies drive her advocacy for responsible innovation.

 ## Concerns about AI Exploitation
 Isabella is deeply concerned about the potential for AI technologies to exacerbate existing inequalities.
 She strives to ensure that the benefits of AI are distributed fairly and that ethical considerations guide technological development.